Panthers QB Newton (foot) misses practice again | Devdiscourse

 Carolina quarterback Cam Newton missed practice with a foot injury again on Thursday, increasing the likelihood that the Panthers will start Kyle Allen on Sunday in Arizona.
 Newton aggravated a left mid-foot sprain during last Thursday night's loss to the Tampa Bay Buccaneers and has not practiced since.

+Head coach Ron Rivera told reporters Thursday he wasn't yet sure whether Newton or Allen would start against the Cardinals, saying he would know more Friday.
+After repeated questions about Newton, Rivera left the press conference, about 2 1/2 minutes after it began.
+"I just asked you to ask me questions about somebody else,'' Rivera said as he walked out.
+"I'm not going to do this anymore.
+I told you, I won't know any more until tomorrow.
+Thank you.''

-The former MVP has completed 50 of 89 passes for 572 yards with no touchdowns and one interception in the Panthers' 0-2 start.
+Newton, a former MVP, has completed 50 of 89 passes for 572 yards with no touchdowns and one interception in the Panthers' 0-2 start.
 Allen, 23, started Carolina's regular-season finale in 2018, completing 16 of 27 passes for 228 yards and two scores in a 33-14 win at New Orleans.

 Allen, a native of Scottsdale, Ariz., would be starting in his own backyard against the Cardinals.
 Allen and Arizona rookie quarterback Kyler Murray were teammates at Texas A&M in 2015.
 Allen won the Aggies' starting job that year, but both players later transferred.
 Murray went on to win the Heisman Trophy at Oklahoma and Allen played four games at Houston.